Languages

 Currency

+First time visitors to Iceland, understandably, have a lot of questions about driving around the countryside and into the highlands, especially about traveling on the F-roads.
 What are F-roads in Iceland?
 Are they open all year round?
 What car is suitable for F-roads in Iceland?
-Here in this blog, we will go over that and more.
+In this blog we’ll go over all you need to know about F-roads and more.

-F-roads are Iceland highland roads.
-The F stands for „Fjallvegur“ which means „mountain road“.
+F-roads are the mountain roads used to access the highlands and more remote areas of Iceland.
 They are gravel roads that can be challenging and dangerous but you will have amazing views along the way.
 The scenery in the highlands is often breathtaking and consists of glaciers, waterfalls, volcanoes, rivers, colorful hot springs, rock formations of various types, and much more.

 Driving on F-Roads in Iceland